Kontinental Hockey League: Nationalities of players

 During the 2023–2024 season, players representing 18 nations played at least one game in the KHL.
 A player's nationality is for various reasons sometimes ambiguous.
 For the table presented below, the nationality "is determined based on the last country that the player represented in international competition.
 If a player has never played for a national team, usually the country of birth is chosen as the player nationality, unless there is strong evidence indicating otherwise".

 For players born in former Soviet republics, the situation is often more complex due to dual citizenship and naturalization.
 For instance, a list of players born in Ukraine gives case-by-case details for some of those players.
-China has also given citizenship to several hockey players without Chinese ancestry in order for them to compete internationally for China while allowing them to maintain their previous citizenship.
+China has also given citizenship to several hockey players without Chinese ancestry for them to compete internationally for China while allowing them to maintain their previous citizenship.
 In some cases, players can change their nationality registration with the league on a year-by-year basis, and their nationality with the league may not match that of their International Ice Hockey Federation registration.
 Non-Russians represented about 30–35% of KHL players and were mostly Central European, Nordic, and North American.
 Following the 2022 Russian invasion of Ukraine, some non-Russian players elected to leave their teams and clubs Jokerit Helsinki and Dinamo Riga left the league, reducing non-Russians to about 25% of KHL players.
 In 2023–24, more than 800 players played at least one game in the league (see table below).
 Russian teams are currently limited to a maximum of three foreign players.